Bothrops neuwiedi

 Common names: Neuwied's lancehead, jararaca pintada.

 Bothrops neuwiedi is a highly venomous pit viper species endemic to South America.
-This relatively small snake has a wide range and is a major source of snakebite in Argentina.
-It was named after German naturalist Prince Maximilian of Wied-Neuwied (1782-1867), who made important collections in Brazil (1815-1817).
+This relatively small snake has a wide geographic range and is a major source of snakebite in Argentina.
+It was named after German naturalist Prince Maximilian of Wied-Neuwied (1782–1867), who made important collections in Brazil (1815–1817).
 Seven subspecies are currently recognized, including the nominate subspecies described here.

 Description

-Adults of B. neuwiedi average 60–70 cm in total length (including tail), but may grow to as much as 100 cm.
+Adults of Bothrops neuwiedi average 60–70 cm in total length (tail included), but may grow to as long as 100 cm.

-Head scalation includes 7-11 keeled intrasupraoculars (rarely 12 or as few as five), 9-13 sublabials (usually 10–11) and seven to eight supralabials (rarely seven or 10), the second of which is not fused with and usually separated from the prelacunal.
+Head scalation includes 7–11 keeled intrasupraoculars (rarely 12 or as few as five), 9–13 sublabials (usually 10–11) and seven to eight supralabials (rarely seven or 10), the second of which is not fused with and usually separated from the prelacunal.
 Two rows of small scales usually separate the subocular and fourth supralabial scales.
-At midbody the 22-29 (usually 25–27) rows of dorsal scales are strongly keeled.
-The ventral scales number 158-179 and 164–185 in males and females, respectively, while the subcaudal scales are divided and number 39-56 or 34–51 in males or females.
+At midbody the 22–29 (usually 25–27) rows of dorsal scales are strongly keeled.
+The ventral scales number 158–179 and 164–185 in males and females, respectively, while the subcaudal scales are divided and number 39–56 or 34–51 in males or females.

-The color pattern consists of a brown or dark-brown ground color overlaid with a series of 16-27 dark brown or black dorsolateral blotches.
+The color pattern consists of a brown or dark-brown ground color overlaid with a series of 16–27 dark brown or black dorsolateral blotches.
 The blotches are edged in white and may be trapezoidal, triangular, subtriangular, or headphone-shaped and oppose each other middorsally.
 The belly is white or yellow with gray speckling.
 Juveniles have a white tail tip.

 Geographic range

-The species B. neuwiedi is found in South America east of the Andes and south of approx. 5°S, including Brazil (southern Maranhão, Piauí, Ceará, Bahia, Goiás, Mato Grosso, an isolated population in Amazonas, Rondônia and all southern states), Bolivia, Paraguay, Argentina (Catamarca, Córdoba, Corrientes, Chaco, Entre Ríos, Formosa, Jujuy, La Pampa, La Rioja, Mendoza, Misiones, Salta, San Juan, San Luis, Santa Fe, Santiago del Estero and Tucumán) and Uruguay.
+The species Bothrops neuwiedi is found in South America east of the Andes and south of approximately 5°S, including Brazil (southern Maranhão, Piauí, Ceará, Bahia, Goiás, Mato Grosso, an isolated population in Amazonas, Rondônia and all southern states), Bolivia, Paraguay, Argentina (Catamarca, Córdoba, Corrientes, Chaco, Entre Ríos, Formosa, Jujuy, La Pampa, La Rioja, Mendoza, Misiones, Salta, San Juan, San Luis, Santa Fe, Santiago del Estero and Tucumán) and Uruguay.
 According to Vanzolini (1981), the type locality given is "provincia Bahiae" (Bahia province, Brazil).